sdiehl/pyrewrite/README.md

 ```

 A rewrite rule has the form ``L : l -> r``, where L is the label of the
-rule, and the term patterns l and r left hand matcher and r the right
+rule, and the term patterns ``l`` and ``r`` left hand matcher and ``r``
-hand builder.
+the right hand builder.

+*Match* and *Build*

+The specification of a rewrite rule system consists of two actions
+*matching* and *building*.
+Matching deconstructs terms into into a
+environment object with term objects bound to identifiers in the
+context based on deconstruction pattern.

+Building is the dual notation to matching, it constructs term
+terms from environments of bindings based a construction pattern.

+*Blocks*

 ```
 Eval : Not(True)      -> False